Atkrye/IEEE-CIG-Text-Adventurer-Competition/tutorial-java.md

 ---
 layout: page
-title: Tutorial ((Java) Work In Progress)
+title: Tutorial (Java)
 ---

 This tutorial describes how to create a simple agent for the competition in Java.
 This tutorial uses screenshots from the Java IDE [Eclipse 4.6.3 for Linux](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3) but should work for any IDE.

-**Step 1: Download the engine from Github**
+**Step 1: Download the engine from GitHub**

-Go to [the competition's gitbub resository](https://github.com/Atkrye/IEEE-CIG-Text-Adventurer-Competition) and either checkout everything using your favourite Git client or simply download everything as a .zip file.
+Go to [the competition's GitHub resository](https://github.com/Atkrye/IEEE-CIG-Text-Adventurer-Competition) and either checkout the master branch using your favourite Git client or simply download everything as a .zip file.

 **Step 2: Create a new Java 8 Project**